tommybutts01/cpviz/README.md

 * Set the type to "Upload (From Hard Disk)"
 * Select "Choose File" to select cpviz.tar.gz or cpviz.zip, then click "Upload (From Hard Disk)"
 * Click the "local module administration" link
-* Scroll down to Call Plan Visualizer in the Reports section, click it, then click the Install action.
+* Scroll down to Dial Plan Visualizer in the Reports section, click it, then click the Install action.
 * Click the Process button at the bottom of the page.

 ### Using the module
-* Log in to your PBX, go to Reports > Call Plan Visualizer
+* Log in to your PBX, go to Reports > Dial Plan Visualizer
 * Select an inbound route from the drop-down menu
-* Click "Visualize Call Plan"
+* Click "Visualize Dial Plan"
 The graph for that route should be displayed.
-The graph is not interractive, it is simply meant to provide a view of the call plan.
+The graph is not interractive, it is simply meant to provide a view of the Dial plan.

 ### License
 [This modules code is licensed as GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt)